satellite-image-deep-learning/techniques/assets/datasets.md

 * [urban-tree-detection-data](https://github.com/jonathanventura/urban-tree-detection-data) -> Dataset for training and evaluating tree detectors in urban environments with aerial imagery
 * [Landsat 8 Cloud Cover Assessment Validation Data](https://landsat.usgs.gov/landsat-8-cloud-cover-assessment-validation-data)
 * [Attribute-Cooperated-Classification-Datasets](https://github.com/CrazyStoneonRoad/Attribute-Cooperated-Classification-Datasets) -> Three datasets based on AID, UCM, and Sydney.
 For each image, there is a label of scene classification and a label vector of attribute items.
+* [RarePlanes](https://www.cosmiqworks.org/rareplanes-public-user-guide/) is a dataset of real (Maxar) and simulated images of planes.
+Utility functions at [VisionSystemsInc - RarePlanes](https://github.com/VisionSystemsInc/RarePlanes)

 ## Kaggle
 Kaggle hosts over > 200 satellite image datasets, [search results here](https://www.kaggle.com/search?q=satellite+image+in%3Adatasets).